TLongstride/TAGSense/README.md

 ## Video

-Watch the TAGSense reader in action on [YouTube](https://www.youtube.com/@THEDandCo).
+Watch the THZReader reader in action on [YouTube](https://www.youtube.com/@THEDandCo).

 ## About